-You’ll find useful resources on this page, tips, links to tools, parts and supplies required to complete your repair.
-A mower gas tap is a really useful resource, it’s function to stop gas flow to the carburetor.
-Especially useful during maintenance, transportation and when storing for prolonged periods.
-Unfortunately not all mowers have a tap fitted, although it is possible to fit a tap.
+You’ll find useful resources on this page, tips, links to tools, parts, and supplies required to complete your repair.
+A mower gas tap is a really useful resource, its function is to stop gas flow to the carburetor.
+Especially useful during maintenance, transportation, and when storing for prolonged periods.
+Unfortunately, not all mowers have a tap fitted, although it is possible to fit a tap.
 This video shows you how to find your tap (if fitted) and how to use it.

 Before working on your mower be sure to remove the plug wire to prevent accidental starting, see “Repair Safety Video”.

 Tools & Parts

 To nail this procedure you may need the following tools, parts, and supplies.

 Inline fuel valve suits most mowers.
 Picture links to Amazon.com.

 75 Micron gas filter fits 1/4 inch inside diameter (ID) and 1 1/4 outside diameter (OD).
 Picture links to Amazon.com.

 This is the first tool on the list for good reason, WD solves a ton of problems.
 I won’t work without it, because I can’t.
 Picture links to Amazon.com.

 Before we can do anything, we’ll need tools.
 I’ve selected this set as I own some Craftsman tools and while I have worn some out, they did do a lot of work.
 So I expect this set will last the occasional user quite a long time.
 This set carries both metric and standard sockets and that’s important because some mowers will have both types of fastener sizes.
 Set includes spark plug sockets.
 Picture links to Amazon.com.